- If you're an architect or a graphical artist, the best drawing tablets will help you complete your project a lot

 - Initial units had some quality control issues

-Wacom is known as the king of professional drawing tablets, and the Cintiq Pro 24 is a great Windows 10 drawing tablet for architects and other professionals that don’t have a budget restriction.
+Wacom is known as the king of professional drawing tablets, and the Cintiq Pro 24 is a great Windows 10 drawing tablet for architects and other professionals that don’t have budget restrictions.

 - Easy to set up and has great Windows 10 software compatibility